 %@ Variable Description %@A The Apps root installation folder. %@B The OriginLab AppData folder. %@C The Computer Name. %@D The ProgramData folder where data and configuration for Origin operations are stored. %@E The Group Folder Path of the Group Leader Machine.
 See Set Group Folder Location Dialog. %@F The name of the active Project Explorer folder. %@G The graph page short name of the active graph sheet (graph added to workbook as sheet).
-Empty if not this type of sheet or no contained graph. %@H The book name that contains the active embedded graph or matrix page. %@I The last active window short name. %@L OriginLab software license owner name. %@M Newly appended file path, including extension. %@N Name of the most recently created window, whether shown, hidden or deleted.
-Contrast with %H , which stores the name of the active window. %@0 The full path to the Origin EXE, including the name of the EXE.
-Works with 32- or 64-bit versions.
-If both versions are installed, %@O returns the path to the EXE that is running. %@P The full Project Explorer path of the active folder. %@Q Current Origin Project file extension (lower-case opj or opju). %@R The ProgramData root folder where Origin downloads patch files (\Updates) and Help files (\Localization) are stored.
-Opens with the menu command Help: Open Folder: Program Data
+Empty if not this type of sheet or no contained graph. %@H The book name that contains the active embedded graph or matrix page. %@I The last active window short name. %@J The path of the Origin EXE folder (see %@O , below). %@L OriginLab software license owner name. %@M Newly appended file path, including extension.

-Folder. %@S User Name entered in the Origin Setup dialog box during installation. %@Т The title (short name + long name if it exists) of the active graph sheet (graph added to workbook as sheet).
+%@N Name of the most recently created window, whether shown, hidden or deleted.
+Contrast with %H , which stores the name of the active window. %@0 The full path of the Origin EXE, including the name of the EXE. %@P The full Project Explorer path of the active folder. %@Q Current Origin Project file extension (lower-case opj or opju). %@R The ProgramData root folder where Origin downloads patch files (\Updates) and Help files (\Localization) are stored.
+Opens with the menu command Help: Open Folder: Program Data Folder . %@S User Name entered in the Origin Setup dialog box during installation. %@T The title (short name + long name if it exists) of the active graph sheet (graph added to workbook as sheet).
 Empty if not this type of sheet or no contained graph.
 Can equal %@G if graph does not have a long name. %@U The project Unsaved Files path. %@V The Temp Save folder.
 This folder is used to save the files during the project saving. %@W Company Name entered in the Origin Setup dialog box during installation. %@X Currently executing Apps folder. %@Y User AppData Root folder.
 This folder stores the xml file that lists installed apps and their version number.

-4.3.4.2.3 String Registers as String Variables
+4.3.3.2.3 String Registers as String Variables

-Using a string register, in which the contents of the string register is substituted during script exection, is the simplest form of substitution.
+Using a string register -- in which the content of the string register is substituted during script execution -- is the simplest form of substitution.
 String registers were used exclusively in older scripts, before the introduction of string variables (Origin 8).
 With the exception of the system string registers listed above, you can use string registers as string variables, as demonstrated in the following examples:

-4.3.4.2.3.1 Assigning Values to a String Variable
+4.3.3.2.3.1 Assigning Values to a String Variable